ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 ## Audit Modes
 You be presented with a sysprep window - simply cancel it for now.
 ## Default Profile
-Mkae the changes you want to see in default profiles now.
+Make the changes you want to see in default profiles now.

-Specifically:
+Steps to take:
+* Start a command prompt by pressing win+r, then typing "cmd"
-* Run O&O Shutup 10 like so: `oosh10.exe /silent /config auto.cfg`
+* Run O&O Shutup 10 like so: `e:/oosh10.exe /silent /config auto.cfg`
 * Disable the consumer content (games, etc.): `regedit /s e:/disableconsumerfeatures.reg`
+*

 ## Sysprep
 ## Unattended Configuration File
 ## Image to WIM